omni-door/cli/docs/OMNI.md

 - preflight - the flight check before release
   - test - whether or not process unit-test

-  - eslint - whether or not process eslint fix and check
+  - eslint - whether or not process eslint check

+  - prettier - whether or not process prettier check

-  - stylelint - whether or not process style lint check
+  - stylelint - whether or not process stylelint check

-  - commitlint - whether or not process commit lint check
+  - commitlint - whether or not process commitlint check

   - branch - only can release in this branch, set empty string to ignore this check